 Men and women can get stretch marks on several areas of their bodies, including the abdominal area, thighs, hips, breasts, upper arms or lower back.

 How are stretch marks treated?

-Dermabrasion or chemical peel can be used to address unwanted stretch marks, and there are new advances in laser surgeries that can help the color and texture of the stretch marks.
+Dermabrasion, chemical peel, laser therapy, radiofrequency or ultrasound can be used to address unwanted stretch marks, and there are new advances in laser surgeries that can help the color and texture of the stretch marks.
 These advances help to blend stretch marks in with the surrounding skin.
 The degree of success with any treatment will be influenced by your age, skin tone, and diet.
 It is important to note that insurance coverage probably will not cover stretch mark removal because it is a cosmetic procedure (even if the stretch marks are particularly severe).